I-am-PUID-0/pdrcrd/README.md

 - Evaluate adding Plex Media Server to the container
 - Add support for other Media Servers - Emby, Jellyfin, etc. -- currently only supports Plex

+## Deployment

+pdrcrd allows for the simultaneous or individual deployment of plex_debrid and/or rclone_RD

+For addtional details on deployment, see the [pdrcrd Wiki](https://github.com/I-am-PUID-0/pdrcrd/wiki/Settings#deployment)
 ## Community

 ### pdrcrd